Canada vows to be next country to go after Facebook to pay for news

 “We are working to see which model would be the most appropriate,” he said, adding he spoke last week to his French, Australian, German and Finnish counterparts about working together on ensuring fair compensation for web content.

-University of Toronto professor Megan Boler, who specializes in social media, said the Facebook action marked a turning point which would require a common international approach.
+University of Toronto professor Megan Boler, who specialises in social media, said the Facebook action marked a turning point which would require a common international approach.

 “We could actually see a coalition, a united front against this monopoly, which could be very powerful,” she said in a phone interview.

-This week, Facebook said news makes up less than 4% of content people see on the platform but contended that it helped Australian publishers generate about AU $407 million last year.
+This week, Facebook said news makes up less than 4 per cent of content people see on the platform but contended that it helped Australian publishers generate about A$407 million (RM1.3 billion) last year.

-Google has signed 500 deals worth around $1 billion over three years with publishers around the world for its new News Showcase service and is in talks with Canadian companies.
+Google has signed 500 deals worth around US$1 billion over three years with publishers around the world for its new News Showcase service and is in talks with Canadian companies.

 Guilbeault said Google would still be subject to the new Canadian new law, since Ottawa wanted an approach that was fair, transparent and predictable.

-"What's to say that Google - tomorrow, six months, a year from now - doesn't change its mind and says its doesn't want to do that any more?" he said.
+“What’s to say that Google — tomorrow, six months, a year from now — doesn’t change its mind and says it doesn’t want to do that anymore?” he said.

 Lauren Skelly, a spokeswoman for Google in Canada, declined to comment on Guilbeault’s remarks, saying the company did not know details of the legislation.